-Berit Williamsaard
+Berit Willumgaard

-Organisational Profile
+Organizational Profile

 Albatros Travel A/S was established in 1986 by Søren Rasmussen, now chairman of the board.
-We provide travel packages for private guests primarily travelling out of the Danish, Swedish, Norwegian and Finish markets.
+We provide travel packages for private guests primarily traveling out of the Danish, Swedish, Norwegian and Finnish markets, and newly also from Poland.
 The guests travel mainly in groups of 20-50 persons and are accompanied by a tour leader.

 All Scandinavian operations are conducted from the company's headquarters in Copenhagen.
-In addition, small subsidiaries have been established in India, China, Greenland, Kenya, Tanzania and South Africa to handle local operations and destination management services, and we own several safari camps and small cruise ships.
+In addition, small subsidiaries have been established in China, Greenland, Kenya, Tanzania and South Africa to handle local operations and destination management services, and we own several safari camps and small cruise ships, and a shop in Warsaw.